logzly. Cozy Kitchen Linens

 5 Easy Table‑Setting Tricks with Affordable Linens to Elevate Your Home Décor

 A fresh table can change the whole feel of a room, and you don’t need a big budget to make it look like a designer’s work.
 I’ve learned this the hard way – after spilling tea on a fancy runner, I turned to my stash of simple cloths and discovered a few tricks that make any meal feel special.
 Here are five easy ideas you can try today, using budget‑friendly linens that you probably already have or can pick up for a few dollars.
+You can also learn how to choose the perfect kitchen linens for every season to keep your table looking fresh year‑round.

 1. Play with Layered Textures